-Three Master of Arts (MA) degree options in the Counselor Education Program provide the professional preparation necessary for work in schools, colleges, rehabilitation, agency, and clinical mental health settings.
+Three Master of Arts (MA) degree options in the Counselor Education Program provide the professional preparation necessary for employment in schools, colleges, rehabilitation services, and various clinical mental health settings.
 The MA programs are in Clinical Mental Health Counseling, School Counseling, and Rehabilitation Counseling.
+The MA program in School Counseling requires a minimum of 48 semester hours of study.
+Beginning in July 2020, the program will move to a minimum of 60 semester hours of study.
 No thesis is required in any of the MA programs.

-The School Counseling option leads to a master's degree and provides the professional preparation necessary for work in P-12 schools.
-Successful completion, including a comprehensive exam and the appropriate Praxis assessment, leads to traditional Class A certification for those with prerequisite certification and experience.
-Candidates without prerequisite certification and appropriate experience may apply for certification in Alabama based on completion of a CACREP-accredited school counseling program, earning a passing score on the National Counseling Examination, and meeting requirements outlined by the Alabama Department of Education.
+The School Counseling option leads to a master's degree and provides the professional preparation necessary for employment in P-12 schools.
+Successful completion, which includes passing a comprehensive exam and all applicable Praxis assessments, leads to traditional Class A certification for those with prerequisite certification and experience.
+Candidates without prerequisite certification and appropriate experience may apply for certification in Alabama if they have completed a CACREP-accredited school counseling program, earned a passing score on the National Counseling Examination, and otherwise met all of the requirements outlined by the Alabama Department of Education.

-The Council for Accreditation of Counseling and Related Programs (CACREP), a specialized accrediting body recognized by the Commission on Higher Education Accreditation (CHEA), has conferred accreditation on the Clinical Mental Health Counseling (MA), School Counseling (MA), Rehabilitation Counseling (MA), and Counselor Education (PhD) degrees.
+The Council for Accreditation of Counseling and Related Programs (CACREP), a specialized accrediting body recognized by the Commission on Higher Education Accreditation (CHEA), has conferred accreditation on the Clinical Mental Health Counseling (MA), School Counseling (MA), Rehabilitation Counseling (MA), and the Counselor Education (PhD) degree.

 Admission decisions are made each semester.
 Admission to pursue a master's degree in any track within the program in Counselor Education is based upon success in admission for graduate study with the Graduate School.
 Statement of purpose and letters of recommendation consistent with goals of the program, entrance exam scores (300 or above on the GRE or at least the 50 percentile on the MAT), and a GPA of 3.0 on a 4.0 scale are needed for regular admission.